 There are 46 health and fitness facilities of which 25 have 20 stations or more.
 The 25 facilities offer over 1,575 stations in Wirral.
 The audit identifies a modelled undersupply of health and fitness facilities (approximately 145 at present growing to 350 by 2036).
+There is a need to protect current facilities assuming that demand remains at current levels or continues to grow.
 In addition, there are 44 studios.
 The quality of the gyms and dance studios varies considerably.
 Three health and fitness facilities are good, 11 are above average, nine are below average and two are poor.